Overcurrent Protection

 -

 Applications range from panelboards and lighting circuits to transformers and motor circuits.
 When selecting a fuse, engineers must consider factors such as voltage rating, current rating, interrupting capacity, and time-current characteristics.
 Choosing the correct fuse ensures optimal coordination with other protective devices and reduces the risk of nuisance trips or equipment failure.
-If you're working with sensitive equipment or need precise current interruption, Current Limiting Fuses provide fast-acting protection and reduced let-through energy.
+If you're working with sensitive equipment or need precise current interruption, Current Limiting Fuses provide fast-acting defense and reduced let-through energy.

 Circuit Breakers: Types and Common Use Cases